mynar7/blog/content/blog/the-problem-with-context/index.md

 Redux and Mobx both use the context API, so how do they help?
 The store that's shared by these state management libraries with context is a little different from sharing state directly with context.
 When you're using Redux and Mobx, there's a diffing algorithm at work that makes sure to only re-render the components that actually need to re-render.

 Still, context was supposed to save us from having to learn Redux and Mobx!
-There's a lot of abtractions and boilerplate involved in using a state management library, making it an unattractive solution to some folks.
+There's a lot of abstractions and boilerplate involved in using a state management library, making it an unattractive solution to some folks.

 Plus, isn't keeping all of our state in global state a bad practice?